 Employees should notify their supervisors if they have ergonomic-related concerns about their workstations.
 Information about ergonomic risk factors is available on the RMS website: http://risk.arizona.edu/ergonomics Employees should follow guidance from RMS on how to minimize any risks.

 Disabled employees, including most employees with long-term health conditions, or pregnant employees may contact the Disability Resource Center at (520) 621-3268 to request reasonable accommodations related to their workstations.
 In most cases, an RMS workstation evaluation will be conducted as part of this process.
 If the employee makes a request that falls within the standard furniture and equipment a department has the responsibility to provide, the DRC will facilitate the accommodation, but the department will be responsible for the cost.
-Information on the University’s interactive process for requesting disability-related reasonable accommodations can be found on the Interactive Process page.
+Information on the University’s interactive process for requesting reasonable accommodations can be found in the Information for Employees and/or Information for Supervisors pages.

 Risk Management Service’s Role